-When a problem or issue develops between the school and the home, families are encouraged to problem solve directly with the adults closest to the situation.
-This could be a teacher, a coach, a nurse, or another adult that works with the student.
+When a problem or issue develops between the school and the home, families are encouraged to connect directly with the adults closest to the situation.
+This could be a teacher, a coach, a nurse, or another adult who works with the student.
 If families cannot resolve the problem with those adults, the next step would be to contact the principal or the assistant principal.
-If, after talking with the principal, the situation is still not resolved, families could then contact the Executive Director of Administration or the Superintendent.
-See Pages 76-79 for contact information.
-As a last resort, after contacting the above staff members if the situation remains unresolved, a family could contact the School Board.
+If, after talking with the principal, the situation is still not resolved, families could then contact the Superintendent.
+See Pages 78-81 for contact information.
+Please see District Policies 5710 and 9130 on our website about the policies and procedures for general complaints.